Tag: People

 I wore turbans, and I loved that my hair was tucked away, keeping me from feeling too hot whilst feeling sophisticated.

-The people in Marrakesh are friendly and helpful.
+The people in Marrakesh are friendly and hospitable.

-There may be an occasional situation where you may be asked if you need help to find your riad or the main square.
+There may be situations where you will be asked if you need help to find your riad or the main square.

 Simply decline the offer politely and go about your business.